louis030195/awesome-obsidian-templates/060224 85154 knowledge assessment template.md

 ## LLM Knowledge Assessment Prompt

 Please assess my knowledge in the following areas by asking me approximately 10 questions per specific topic.
-After each topic, provide a score between 0 and 10 based on my answers, then move on to the next topic.
+After each topic, provide a score between 0 and 10 based on my answers, give the user a bullet list of topics he needs to read about, then move on to the next topic.

 Please start with the first topic and proceed sequentially.
 Thank you.